swttalyan/protsInLincRNA/README.md

-# Sequence remnants within lincRNA detection and Visualization platform
+# Protein sequence remnants within lincRNAs (Detection and Visualization platform)

 Code for the alignment of protein-coding genes against lincRNA genes.

 The code is used for aligning and checking the alignment of two sequences where query is protein-coding gene sequences (amino acid) and target is non-coding gene sequences (DNA).
 This code uses a new scoring matrix which is created by simulating punctual mutations according to the neutral theory of molecular evolution between human and chimpanzees.
 There are two scripts under this code: First: Prediction Program (To detect the remnants of protein coding genes sequences inside non-coding RNAs) and Second: Visualization platform (To check the alignment of two sequences).